 Seasoned Mashed Potatoes are special.
 That’s because of the herbs and spices I put on top before I bake them.
 I season these potatoes with butter, paprika, dill weed, garlic salt, pepper, parsley and chives.
 You can also add salt if you desire, but they are very pleasant seasoned this way without salt.
 I also really enjoy making these with red potatoes.
 They add a very delicate flavor that can’t be replicated with russet potatoes or most regular potatoes.

 It ended up costing them about $2-$3 per meal instead of the $8-$10 that most catering services charged at that time.
-Ray Allen worked with my husband John and he volunteered his wife to help me with a youth evangelism event.
-From that time on Carolyn helped me with several catering events for the convention.
+Ray Allen worked with my husband John.
+He volunteered his wife to help me with a youth evangelism event.
+From that time on, Carolyn helped me with several catering events for the convention.
 This usually ended up being between 6 and 8 events per year.

 It was Carolyn’s idea to add the paprika and dill weed to the potatoes.
 I was already using the other ingredients.
 At first, I second-guessed her.
 But I decided to try it and I loved the way the potatoes came out.
 She recommended I use dill weed and paprika on lots of veggies because of the wonderful flavor these seasonings add to veggies.

 Seasoned Mashed Potatoes are healthy, low calorie and gluten free.
 If you want to make them vegan, substitute Almond Breeze or your favorite Almond Milk for the regular milk in the recipe and coconut oil for the butter.
 You will still have a splendid side dish your whole family will enjoy.